Sarah Jackson: Telephone Greetings

 This introduction from the Head of Heritage and Archives at BT (a Crossed Lines partner) welcomes you to the symposium and introduces listeners to the collection.

 I’m Sam Buchan-Watts, Research Assistant for Crossed Lines and I’ll be chairing this panel, ‘Hello’.
 So ‘Hello!’, or ‘Ahoy!’ – which we learn was Bell’s preferred form of introduction.
 Thank you Sarah, Will, Elizabeth and Anne for getting us going.
 And what a rich set of introductions it is.
 A question to begin with: Telephones call across space, but also, as we hear from these compelling accounts, across time.
-In Will’s rendering, modernism is an ongoing historical period which has seen an epochal shift to bidirectional systems of communication: to networks rather than the hierarchal ...23 hours ago
+In Will’s rendering, modernism is an ongoing historical period which has seen an epochal shift to bidirectional systems of communication: to networks rather than the hierarchal ...By Sarah Jac...
+4 years ago

 - view all posts